NeelBhatt/Docs-1/aspnet/aspnetcore/performance/caching/distributed.md

    3. From the app's [Middleware](../../fundamentals/middleware.md) or MVC controller classes, request an instance of [IDistributedCache](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Caching/Distributed/IDistributedCache/index.html) from the constructor.
 The instance will be provided by [Dependency Injection](../../fundamentals/dependency-injection.md) (DI).

+> [!NOTE]
-Note: There is no need to use a Singleton or Scoped lifetime for [IDistributedCache](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Caching/Distributed/IDistributedCache/index.html) instances (at least for the built-in implementations).
+> There is no need to use a Singleton or Scoped lifetime for [IDistributedCache](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Caching/Distributed/IDistributedCache/index.html) instances (at least for the built-in implementations).
 You can also create an instance wherever you might need one (instead of using [Dependency Injection](../../fundamentals/dependency-injection.md)), but this can make your code harder to test, and violates the [Explicit Dependencies Principle](http://deviq.com/explicit-dependencies-principle/).

 The following example shows how to use an instance of [IDistributedCache](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Caching/Distributed/IDistributedCache/index.html) in a simple middleware component: